Debt Service Coverage Ratio: No-Income Mortgage Loan

 - Next, you’ll divide your annual gross rental income by your annual debt for your ratio.
 DSCR = Annual gross rental income/Annual Debt

-Please note that Net Operating Income (NOI), Capitalization Rate (Cap Rate), Cash on cash return (COCR), Return on Investment (ROI) are not considered for mortgage loan qualifying purposes.
+Please note that Net Operating Income (NOI), Capitalization Rate (Cap Rate), Cash on cash return (COCR), and Return on Investment (ROI) are not considered for DSCR mortgage loan qualifying purposes.
+Use our DSCR loan calculator to determine the loan you qualify for and what rental income you need to cashflow.

 Example of Debt Service Coverage Ratio Calculation